NucleusPowered/site-v1/docs/index.md

 * [Sign](modules/sign.html) - Allows for coloured text on signs
 * [Spawn](modules/spawn.html) - Set spawn and first spawn spots
 * [Staff Chat](modules/staff-chat.html) - A chat channel for staff members
-* [Teleport](modules/teleport.html) - Teleportation of players to other players and arbitary spots
+* [Teleport](modules/teleport.html) - Teleportation of players to other players and arbitrary spots
 * [Vanish](modules/vanish.html) - Makes players vanish from view
 * [Warning](modules/warn.html) - Allows warnings to be applied to players, optionally executing a command when a threshold is reached
 * [Warp](modules/warp.html) - Server defined warps